OneideLuizSchneider/k8s-cluster/README.md

 ```
 **step 3** \
-Install the k8s network, in this cluster we used flannel.
-After this step we can see the nodes all ready.
+Install the k8s network, in this cluster we used a flannel.
+After this step, we can see the nodes all ready.
 ```
 echo "net.bridge.bridge-nf-call-iptables=1" | sudo tee -a /etc/sysctl.conf
 sudo sysctl -p

 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/bc79dd1505b0c8681ece4de4c0d86c5cd2643275/Documentation/kube-flannel.yml

-#here you can see all the nodes
+#here you can see all the nodes ready
 kubectl get nodes

 ```